Effective conservative treatment for scoliosis

 The practical exam is conducted at the end of Course 2.

 In the ten-day combo course, the written exam takes place on the eighth or ninth day.
 In case of failure, the re-exam is on the ninth or tenth day before the practical exam.

 In case of failure the second written exam the participant could not take the practical exam and get only a letter of attendance.

 Before the practical exam, the participant has to prepare a therapy plan for a fictional or real patient including therapy diagram, scoliometer data, standardized exercise program and an evaluation of the risk of progression.
 In the practical exam, the therapist presents his patient with his/her typical features and selected elements (mobilization techniques, exercises) of the treatment program to the instructor and answers question from the instructor.

-In case of failure the practical exam the participant has to be re-examined at another ISST- Basic course Part II.
+In case of failure the practical exam the participant has to be re-examined at another ISST- Basic Course 2.
 For this reason, he/she has to apply especially for the practical exam which always starts with the preparation on the day before the exam.

 Audio and video recording during the course presentations and practical demonstrations is due to the privacy and the possible misuse of the data not allowed.